orchestral/orchestraplatform.com/blogs/_posts/2013-06-13-simple-website-6.md

 ## Installation

-Installation is as easy as adding the it to `composer.json`:
+Installation is as easy as adding the it to playground's main `composer.json`:

 	"require": {
 		"orchestra/foundation": "2.0.0-BETA4",